 2 There is a maximum energy speed in nature

 Teaser.Nature dislikes being in a hurry.

-Exploration.It took physicists many years discover that there is a speed limit for energy.
+Exploration.It took physicists many years to discover that there is a speed limit for energy.
 It was clarified in the early 20th century.

 Throwing a stone while running yields a greater speed than throwing it standing still.
 However, in a vacuum, light from a moving lamp is not faster than light from a lamp at rest.

-Summary.The speed of light in vacuum is the limit for the speed of any kind of energy.
+Summary.The speed of light in a vacuum is the limit for the speed of any kind of energy.
 This is the principle on which special relativity is based.
 In simple language: nature refuses to hurry.

 Possible falsification.Find a larger local energy speed.

 More to ponder.The speed limit states that the locally measured energy speed value, relative to the observer, never exceeds c.
 Also, the observer performing the measurement must be physical and, e.g., cannot be superluminal.
 "Geometric" speeds can be higher than c, such as the speed of shadows, images or horizons.